 - 1. Re-suspend the dried, labeled target in an appropriate amount of 1 x hybridization solution. - 2.
-Denature the target by heating at 95 °C for 3 min in a water-filled well of a heat block, perform a quick spin in a micro-centrifuge, then pipette the appropriate volume onto the array surface of a blocked slide. - Caution: Placing the sample on ice after hybridization may cause SDS precipitation, which may interfere with hybridization.
-Place the target in a 42 °C water-filled well of a heat block, if hybridization cannot be conducted immediately after denaturation. - 3.
-Carefully place a cover slip over the hybridization solution to cover array, avoiding the entrapment of air bubbles. - Caution: Ensure that the cover slips are appropriate for microarray use; some cover slips may require cleaning before use. - 4.
-Transfer to a hybridization chamber, containing sufficient diH2O to maintain humidity, but ensure that the excess diH2O does not come into contact with the array. - 5.
+Denature the target by heating at 95 °C for 3 min in a water-filled well of a heat block, perform a quick spin in a micro-centrifuge, then pipette the appropriate volume onto the array surface of a blocked slide.

+Caution: Placing the sample on ice after hybridization may cause SDS precipitation, which may interfere with hybridization.
+Place the target in a 42 °C water-filled well of a heat block, if hybridization cannot be conducted immediately after denaturation.

+Carefully place a cover slip over the hybridization solution to cover array, avoiding the entrapment of air bubbles.
+Caution: Ensure that the cover slips are appropriate for microarray use; some cover

+Caution: Ensure that the cover slips are appropriate for microarray use; some cover slips may require cleaning before use.

+4. Transfer to a hybridization chamber, containing sufficient diH2O to maintain humidity, but ensure that the excess diH2O does not come into contact with the array.
 Place the sealed hybridization chamber into a water bath or incubator maintained at 42 °C if using formamide, or 50 to 60 °C (dependent on the annealing temperature) if not using formamide and hybridize overnight.